djsmith17/djsmith17.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computational Neuroscience, Boston University, 2020
+* Ph.D. in Computational Neuroscience, Boston University, 2020
   * Thesis Title: *The Roles of Auditory and Somatosensory Feedback in Vocal Motor Control*
 * B.S. in Biomedical Engineering, Boston University, 2012